railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 Managing Contacts
 =================

-The two figures below show the UML classes with and without the ``base_contact`` module.
+The two figures below show the UML classes with and without the :mod:`base_contact` module.

 .. figure:: images/crm_contact_with.png
    :align: center